ealush/vest/packages/n4s/docs/shape.md

 # Shape validations

-Enforce (only, not ensure) comes with a built-in lean schema validator rule called `shape`.
+Enforce comes with a built-in lean schema validator rule called `shape`.
 It allows you to use all the existing and custom rules of enforce to validate the shape of an object.

 When using enforce rules inside your shape, use the rules that exist as properties on enforce itself (`enforce.isString()`).
-For rules used like this, rule chaining is not possible.

 ## Example